Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Experiments

-As for the Brain Tumor and LAG dataset, the proposed original $\mathcal{A}_{intra}$ performs worse than the corresponding reconstruction baseline.
-However, with the aid of our ASR-Net, the $\mathcal{R}_{intra}$ can significantly improve the performance of $\mathcal{A}_{intra}$ and outperform corresponding baseline by a large margin.
-The reason could be that although the original $\mathcal{A}_{intra}$ contains noises and works unsatisfactorily, it does encode useful information for anomaly detection, which is extracted by our ASR-Net successfully, deriving the $\mathcal{R}_{intra}$.
-Finally, consistent with the results on three CXR datasets, on the Brain Tumor and LAG datasets our refined $\mathcal{R}_{intra}$ and $\mathcal{R}_{dual}$ outperform the original $\mathcal{A}_{intra}$ and $\mathcal{A}_{inter}$, respectively, while showing superiority to reconstruction baselines.
+As for the Brain MRI and LAG dataset, the proposed original $\mathcal{A}_{intra}$ performs worse than the corresponding reconstruction baseline.
+However, with the aid of our ASR-Net, $\mathcal{R}_{intra}$ significantly improves the performance of $\mathcal{A}_{intra}$ and outperforms the corresponding baseline by a large margin.
+The reason could be that, although the original $\mathcal{A}_{intra}$ contains noises and works unsatisfactorily, it does encode useful information for anomaly detection, which is successfully extracted by our ASR-Net, deriving the $\mathcal{R}_{intra}$.
+Finally, consistent with the results on the three CXR datasets, our refined $\mathcal{R}_{intra}$ and $\mathcal{R}_{dual}$ outperform the original $\mathcal{A}_{intra}$ and $\mathcal{A}_{inter}$ on the Brain Tumor and LAG datasets, while showing their superiority to reconstruction baselines.

-We also test the ensemble of $K$ reconstruction models using $\mathcal{A}_{rec}$, i.e., Rec. (ensemble) in Table~\ref{Ablation_backbone}, demonstrating that simple ensemble has no significant improvement.
-The reason why some ensembles result in slightly worse performance could be that the average reconstruction of ensemble networks may generalize better than the single network on some abnormal regions, causing reconstruction errors in these regions indistinguishable from those of normal regions.
+We also test the ensemble of $K$ reconstruction models using $\mathcal{A}_{rec}$, shown as ``Rec. (ensemble)'' in Table~\ref{Ablation_backbone}, demonstrating that a simple ensemble has no significant improvement.
+The reason why some ensembles result in slightly worse performance could be that the average reconstruction of ensemble networks may generalize better than the single network on some abnormal regions, causing reconstruction errors in these regions to be indistinguishable from those of normal regions.